3d-it/auto-annotated-portfolio/content/pages/blog/post-four.md

       text:
         textAlign: left
 ---
-Artificial intelligence (AI) has revolutionized the way we interact with technology, and **ChatGPT** is one of the most exciting applications of AI.
-ChatGPT, developed by OpenAI, is an advanced language model that can answer questions, provide recommendations, assist with writing, and even hold meaningful conversations.
-In this guide, I’ll walk you through everything you need to know about using ChatGPT effectively.

-### What is ChatGPT?

 ChatGPT is an AI model trained to understand and generate human-like text based on the prompts you give it.
 It's versatile, and can be used for tasks like:

 *   Answering factual questions